Long-Stay Muay Thai Visa Support in Chiang Mai (ED & DTV)

 Q : What types of long-term visas can I apply for through The Camp?

-A: We support two long-stay visa options through our Muay Thai training programs:
+A. We support two long-stay visa routes through our Muay Thai training program:

-Q : What’s the difference between Off-site (Train Only) and On-site (Stay & Train)?
+Q : What’s the difference between Off-site (Training Only) and On-site (Stay & Train)?

 A :

-• Off-site (Train Only): You arrange your own accommodation.
+Off-site (Training Only): You arrange your own accommodation.
 Your tuition covers the minimum required attendance (see below).

 Q : Do ED/DTV programs include accommodation automatically?